BryanFonseca/MoviesFightVanilla/README.md

 > #### This app makes use of:
 >
-> - API consumption using AXIOS.
+> - API consumption using AXIOS
 > - Icons from font-awesome
 > - Bulma Framework
 >